Deadly Conduct Charges

 Were you charged with deadly conduct in Texas?
 One of the most common allegations that prompt deadly conduct charges occurs when someone wields a firearm in a public location.
 While the charge is related to assault, it can be far more serious and the penalties you’re facing will reflect this severity.
 When considering legal counsel for defense, you’ll need to hire an experienced attorney.
 You’ll also want to make sure that the deadly conduct lawyer advises you of what options are available, what the consequences of a guilty finding are and who knows the best possible defenses for the deadly conduct charges you’re facing.

 If charged with deadly conduct in Fort Worth, Texas, you will have to appear before a Tarrant County Court.
-Call 817-435-2909 now to schedule a free consultation with The Hampton Law Firm.
-Our attorneys have experience bringing thousands of cases to trial, and we have quite an impressive case record.
+Call 817-877-5200 now to schedule a free consultation with The Hampton Law Firm.
+Jeff Hampton has the experience of bringing many cases to trial and has quite an impressive case record.

 What Constitutes Deadly Conduct in Texas?

 Under Texas statutes, deadly conduct is considered an assault charge.
 Depending on the severity of your actions, you could be facing a misdemeanor or a felony charge.
 The differences between a misdemeanor and a felony are:

 - Misdemeanor deadly conduct – in most cases, attempted or the threat of aggravated assault is considered misdemeanor deadly conduct.
 This means your conduct has risen to a level of putting a person in fear of serious bodily injury.
 In effect, this means you could face these charges if you wield a firearm in a public place; you know the action is intimidating to those around you and you also understand your behavior is considered risky and could cause harm to another person.